Pakistan: How patriarchy is raising the risk of deadly breast cancer | DW | 08.11.2021

 "The unmarried believe just going to seek diagnosis could scupper their chance of finding a man," she added.

-According to a study published in BMC Women Health, an online database of scientific articles, early screening has a significant impact on preventing serious cases of breast cancer.
+According to a study published in BMC Women's Health, an online database of scientific articles, early screening has a significant impact on preventing serious cases of breast cancer.

 The study also cited age, employment status, lack of awareness, fear of surgery, and belief in traditional treatments, and spiritual healing as contributing factors.